 At national level, Latvia made commitments to: promote gender equality and women’s rights; intensify efforts to combat human trafficking and sham marriages; ensure the rights of the child in accordance with UN guidelines on the prevention of juvenile crime and protection of children in the criminal justice system; and closely cooperate with NGOs in the development of human rights policies and in decision-making processes.

 An analysis of steps taken by Latvia in fulfilment of its international pledges shows that it has yet to accept the right to individual complaint under already-ratified treaties.
 It contributed US$12,516 to the OHCHR in 2014.
 Latvia has a generally low level of participation in Council debates.
-Regarding cooperation with Special Procedures, it maintains a Standing Invitation, has accepted 5 out of 5 visit requests and responded to the only communication it received during the period under review.
-Three of Latvia’s periodic reports to Treaty Bodies are overdue (including CERD, which is overdue by around 8 years).
+Regarding cooperation with Special Procedures, it maintains a Standing Invitation, has accepted 4 out of 5 visit requests and did not respond to the only communication it received during the period under review.
+Three of Latvia’s periodic reports to Treaty Bodies are overdue (including ICESCR, which is overdue by around 8 years).
 It is quite active in the UPR, making recommendations to 78 states during the first cycle.